alwynvanwyk/army-of-agents/README.md

 Got my agents nicely at work on the SupaMoto project!
 Joining the MS user group session on Saturday about using VS Code effectively.

+Properly understanding workers and queues now locally using Miniflare.

 ---

 # OUTDATED